-One shot capturing a pure, genuine smile is more valuable than a hundred grins.
-If the child is having fun, he will smile!
+Capturing a pure, genuine smile is more valuable than capturing a hundred grins.
+If the child is having fun, he/she will smile!

 We don’t shoot for a children’s fashion magazine.
 Clothing should not compete for attention with your child.
-When you look at your child picture, the first thing you eyes should be drawn to is the child not the clothing.
+The eyes should be drawn to the child, not the clothing.

 On the same note, logos should be discreet, not overpowering.
 Or even better, no logos at all!

-Shiny, sparkly, or reflective fabric not only distracts, but can also create the illusion that you’re larger than you are.
+Shiny, sparkly, or reflective fabric not only distracts from the subject but can also create the illusion that you’re larger than you are.
 The same is true for busy patterns and bold designs like stripes, polka dots, and plaid.

-Boys usually look really great when wearing a solid color collared shirt, such as a polo shirt.
+Boys usually look great when wearing a solid color collared shirt, such as a polo shirt.

 In moderation.
-Orange and yellow work best as accent colors, not as the dominant color.
+Orange and yellow work best as accent colors, not as the dominant color in one’s outfit.

-They will compete for attention with your child’s face, and we don’t really want that.
+They will compete for attention with your child’s face, and as we mentioned before, we don’t want that.

 First, have some water handy.
 The child will get thirsty!